shadytradesman/The-Contract-Website/README.md

 The Contract has a front end build system that uses node and webpack to render .less files, javascript, and other static assets.
 However, many of the static assets don't utilize this build system.

+Media files are served via AWS S3.
+Memcached is used by the primary webservers as a distributed in-memory cache.
+Asynchronous processing is available utilizing Celery Beat with Redis acting as a message broker.

+Automated bulk emails are sent via Amazon SES.

 ### Contributing
 If you are an active Player of The Contract and would like to contribute to the website, please reach out to Shady Tradesman on Discord, Github, or https://www.thecontractRPG.com for help and guidance on what needs work.